Hungarian director and Cannes nominee Miklos Jancso dies age 92

 Jancso, who was married three times, followed the Italian screenwriter Giovanna Gallardo to Italy, where he lived with her for a decade and directed a string of Italian films, including "Private Vices, Public Virtues", a 1975 historical drama.

-In later life he changed tack and began to employ chaos as an organising principle in his films, with less mainstream success than in his early career.
+In later life he changed tack and began to employ chaos as an organizing principle in his films, with less mainstream success than in his early career.

 Along with directing, he was chairman of the Hungarian Directors' Guild, and several times a liberal candidate for parliament.

-A cheerful father figure of Hungary's liberals, affectionately called "Uncle Mike", he supported legalising marijuana.
+A cheerful father figure of Hungary's liberals, affectionately called "Uncle Mike", he supported legalizing marijuana.
 He is survived by four children.

 (Editing by Michael Roddy and Alison Williams)